rust-lang/book/src/ch04-02-references-and-borrowing.md

     2. Any number of immutable references.
 2. References must always be valid.

-Next, let's look at a different kind of reference: slices.
+Next, let’s look at a different kind of reference: slices.